US Federal Reserve’s latest minutes provided little direction as its signals on interest rates and inflation were mixed

 The rand will continue to lose value if we don't adopt policies that create a superior emerging market with a far lower risk premium

 Food Safety Agency tells retailers and food producers it will seize vegan products with names that it says are for meat

 Justice department chief insists the ongoing investigation into Trump would be ‘severely compromised’ if the affidavit is released

 England captain leads fight back but Jansen and Maharaj put on 72 for seventh wicket to put SA in control

 ‘It is worrying that some other conditions, such as dementia and seizures, continue to be more frequently diagnosed after Covid-19, even two years later’

 In 2019, Boris Johnson took power in Britain.
 In 2020, he took back control, leading his country out of the EU.
 In the year to come, those voters who made it all possible will be expecting to see some of the benefits he promised.
 They will ultimately provide the thumbs up or down on Johnson’s big Brexit project and legacy.

 Constituencies in England’s northern and Midlands regions — dubbed the Red Wall because of their former loyalty to the opposition Labour Party — did for Johnson in the December 2019 election what voters in places such as Pennsylvania, Wisconsin and Michigan did for Donald Trump in 2016.
 One year on, those English voters are hurting.
 The north has suffered more Covid-19 deaths than the rest of the UK, and endured the pandemic’s devastating impact on education, mental health and employment...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.